 Gerard M. Grigsby, PhD, LCPC, LPC

 I am licensed to practice professional counseling in Maryland and D.C.
 I earned my M.Ed. in Clinical Mental Health Counseling, as well as my Ph.D. in Counselor Education and Supervision, from Ohio University.
 I have several years of experience working in college counseling and community mental health settings, and I currently manage a virtual private practice from my home in Mount Rainier, MD.

 I work with people who present with all sorts of concerns, including anxiety, depression, unhealthy eating, drug and alcohol use, life adjustment and transition, grief and loss, self-esteem, interpersonal conflict, and dating and intimate relationships.
 My lived experience as a Black gay man gives me unique insight into issues related to gender, sexuality, race-based stress, and racial identity.
 I also help people who are interested in self-discovery and seeking opportunities to learn more about themselves and others.
 While I feel equipped to meet the needs of most people who seek my help, I find that I’m most energized when I’m working with clients who are motivated and invested in the therapeutic process.
 I work best with people who arrive with an open mind and a trusting heart and who are committed to making lasting, meaningful changes in their lives.

 My Approach to Therapy

 Drawing from a variety of theoretical orientations, I tailor my counseling approach to address the unique needs of each person.
 I have had success with clients using aspects of REBT, CBT, Motivational Interviewing, mindfulness-based approaches, Existential Therapy, and other forms of therapy.
 Recently, I have been drawing heavily from Internal Family Systems therapy, an approach that can help you get to know, and possibly heal and unburden, different parts of yourself.
 This form of therapy deeply resonates with me and has significantly shaped the ways I see and work with clients.
-No matter what approach I use, I’m guided by a spirit of collaboration, non-judgment, compassion, and understanding.
+Ultimately, no matter what approach I use, I’m guided by a spirit of collaboration, non-judgment, compassion, and understanding.